TimShi/s3_video/README.md

 java -jar s3video-0.0.1-SNAPSHOT.jar push my_video.mp4
 ```

+### Share uploaded videos
+Navigate to {cloudFrontDomain}/{videoName}/player.html to get the html5 video player and share the video.

 ### Create gif
 The push command will upload your video to s3 and starts the transcoding process.
 The command will exit when transcoding is complete.
 Replace "my_video.mp4" with the path to your video.
 ```sh